dbeniamine/Moca_expe/README.md

 represents the diffrents steps of the [experimental pipeline](#fig:pipe):

-1. **Experiment reproduction** (distribuable environment): reproduce the whole expriment, requires access to grid5000 machine or similar ones
+1. **Experiment reproduction** (distribuable environment): reproduce the whole expriment, requires access to grid5000 machine or similar ones.
 2. **Raw analysis**: Parse our raw traces and reproduce the complete analysis requires only a unix with standard command and `R` installed.
 3. **Statistic analysis:** Reproduce only the final analysis, requires only